Symantec/Dominator/user-guide/image-manifest.md

 `/tests` directory tree in the image, merging with tests from the *SourceImage*.
 The tests are run concurrently after the image content is built.
 If any test fails or exceeds the 10 second timeout, the image is not uploaded and the build fails.
-The test scripts are processed in lexical order.
 The scripts are run in a contained environment where the root directory is the root directory of the image that was built.